Introduction and Overview

 For the purposes of this Regulation:

-Explanation: In our case, we are responsible for the processing of your personal data and are therefore the "controller".
-If we pass on collected data to other service providers for processing, they are "processors".
-An "order processing contract (AVV)" must be signed for this.
+Explanation: In our case, we are responsible for the processing of your personal data and consequently the “Controller”.
+If we pass on collected data to other service providers for processing, they are “Processors”.
+For this, a “Data Processing Agreement (DPA)” must be signed.

 Processing